 Please note that these amounts are base fines.
 The actual fines are substantially higher since they will include fees and penalty assessments.

-Persons that violate VC 27360 will also receive one point on their DMV driving record.
+Violating VC 27360 also puts one point on your DMV driving record.

 8.2.
 Safety belt/child restraint system use for children ages 8-16, Vehicle Code 27360.5

-VC 27360.5 states that a motorist driving with a child in the vehicle, aged 8 or older but less than 16, must secure the child in an appropriate child passenger restraint system or safety belt.27
+VC 27360.5 states that if you drive with a child in the vehicle, aged 8 or older but less than 16, you must secure the child in an appropriate child passenger restraint system or safety belt.27

 - A fine of $490.00; and,

-- One point assessed to his DMV driving record.
+- One point assessed to your DMV driving record.

 8.3.
 Operating a motor vehicle that contains an unauthorized video screen, Vehicle Code 27602

-Under Vehicle Code 27602, it is unlawful for a person to drive a vehicle if a television receiver, a video monitor, or a television or video screen, is operating and is visible to the driver.28
+Under Vehicle Code 27602, it is unlawful to drive a vehicle if a television receiver, a video monitor, or a television or video screen, is operating and is visible to you.28

 Certain equipment is exempted from this law.
 VC 27602 states that the section does not apply to the following equipment: